 The investment arm of a family in Woodland Hills, CA, sold the portfolio.
 Business advisers Norman Spieler and Steve Berkson represented the ownership, whose name was not released.

 Marc Boorstein and Jeff Jacobson, both of MJ Partners Real Estate Services in Chicago, brokered the deal, representing the buyer and seller.
 Watson Self Storage assisted with the deal.

 Boorstein, principal of MJ Partners, said the transaction was a “rare and unique” transaction, as the seller was conducting a Section 1031 exchange of its storage portfolio to buy three apartment buildings.
 As a result, the transaction was divided into three phases that took six months to close.
-(The SpareFoot Storage Beat has reported on the acquisitions separately here and here.)

 The SpareFoot Storage Beat spoke with Boorstein about how the deal came together.
 Here is an edited transcript.